Wise Solutions: WISE Installation System

+Features included WebDeploy, SmartPatch, SetupCapture, Click an Script and the tag line was "Making Work Easier For You".
+Wise Installation System Version 8 has been renamed by Wise Solutions Inc. in 1999.
+Wise Installation System had 3 variants for version 8: InstallBuilder (Standard), InstallMaker (Professional), InstallMaster (Enterprise).
+Version 9 was reduced to 2 variants: Standard Edition and Professional Edition.

 Legal issues

 Corporate espionage

 On June 27, 2003, InstallShield sued Wise Solutions, alleging electronic espionage.
 The civil complaint listed the theft of nearly 1,000 confidential documents from the InstallShield corporate FTP site, including a customer list.
 InstallShield detected the intrusion when decoy customers with addresses planted in InstallShield's customer-list started to receive marketing material from Wise Solutions.
 Reviews of FTP logs showed several connections over a period of 10 months from addresses related to Wise Solutions.
 This lawsuit also spawned an investigation by the FBI that resulted in the Plymouth headquarters being searched for evidence.
 The civil suit was resolved in July 2004 and the case was dismissed.
 Additionally, the U.S. Attorney's office in Chicago sent a letter indicating that they did not intend to file criminal charges.

 Patent infringement

 In more recent years InstallShield and Wise Solutions via their respective parent companies have had some disagreements over patent infringement, one of which ultimately resulted in a preemptive patent-infringement lawsuit by Macrovision against Altiris and Wise Solutions in which it not only claimed infringement by Altiris products but also asked (November 2006) for the court to find that it was not infringing on any Altiris or Wise Solutions patents.